chenhaotian/High-Frequency-Trading-Simulation-System/README.md

-A high-frequency trading simulation system in R
+HFT, A high-frequency trading simulation system in R.
 =======
-A high-frequency trading simulation system in R
+The goal of HFT is to make it easy to write and test high-frequency trading strategies.

+This package provides a simulated environment with all the realworld trading and order matching rules.
+It also offers plenty of order submitting functions, all intermediate information can be easily fethed and analyzed after the simulation.

 ##### Installation
 ```R